Skip to content

 • expect_failure() checks that your expectation emits exactly one failure and zero successes.

-• expect_failure_snapshot() captures the failure message in a snapshot, making it easier to review if it’s useful or not.
+• expect_snapshot_failure() captures the failure message in a snapshot, making it easier to review whether it’s useful.

-The first two expectations are particularly important because they ensure that your expectation reports the correct number of successes and failures to the user.
+The first two expectations are particularly important because they ensure that your expectation always reports either a single success or a single failure.
+If it doesn’t, the end user is going to get confusing results in their test suite reports.

 test_that("expect_length works as expected", {